Requirements vary according to the program and school.

 Current Georgia Tech Students in the OMSCS Program

 Students who are currently enrolled in the Online Master of Science Program in Computer Science may be eligible to spend a semester or more at Georgia Tech-Lorraine after completing at least two semesters in the OMSCS program.

-Interested students who are currently in their second semester or more should reach out to Andrea Gappell in the Georgia Tech-Lorraine office in Atlanta for more information.
+Interested students who have completed their second semester or more should reach out to Andrea Gappell in the Georgia Tech-Lorraine office in Atlanta for more information.
 In your email, please include your GTID along with the specialization you are pursuing in the OMSCS program, along with the semester(s) you'd like to participate.
 All requests to study at Georgia Tech-Lorraine will be reviewed, and then either approved or denied, on an individual basis by the College of Computing.